lincolnschick/ML4MC/docs/reports/requirement-23/readme.md

 <h1>Requirement 23</h1>
-This requirement required training an agent for stone collection using Behavioral Cloning.
-BC was chosen rather than pure Reinforcement Learning to accelerate the learning process;
+This requirement required training an agent for stone collection using Behavioral Cloning or pure Reinforcement Learning.
+Both were promising, and significant progress was made with both techniques.
+Our progress for both are included in this submodule.
+BC was ultimately chosen for the final model due to acceleration of the learning process;
 we were able to accomplish this with a significant degree of stochasitcity, allowing the agent to explore various solutions.